Before starting export

 Find out about the restrictions and requirements of the country of destination.
-Good sources of information are e.g. Finpro, the Shipping Handbook, embassies, Enterprise Finland Services, the Market Access database of the EU Commission, your forwarding agency as well as shipping companies and airlines or another transport operator.
+Good sources of information are e.g. Business Finland (former Finpro), the Shipping Handbook, embassies, Enterprise Finland Services, the Market Access database of the EU Commission, your forwarding agency as well as shipping companies and airlines or another transport operator.

 Register as an export customer

 By registering as an export customer, the company automatically receives an EORI number.
 During the registration process, businesses are given code extensions to be used with their business ID (e.g. T0001), and with it the name and address information of the business are transferred automatically to the export system of Customs.
 Registration is free of charge.